Table of Contents

 Hair loss, medically known as alopecia, can occur for several reasons, including genetics, hormonal changes, stress, and certain medical conditions.
 While the experience of losing hair can be distressing, the good news is that treatments like finasteride and minoxidil have been proven to slow down or even reverse hair loss in many cases.

 Finasteride and minoxidil are two different types of medications that target hair loss in distinct ways.
-Finasteride is an oral medication that works by blocking the production of dihydrotestosterone (DHT), a hormone linked to male pattern baldness.
+Finasteride is an oral and topical medication that works by blocking the production of dihydrotestosterone (DHT), a hormone linked to male pattern hair loss.
 On the other hand, minoxidil is a topical treatment applied directly to the scalp that promotes hair growth by stimulating hair follicles and increasing blood flow to the area.
-When used together, these treatments can be particularly effective, offering a dual approach to combatting hair loss.
+When used together, these treatments can be particularly effective, offering a dual approach to combating hair loss.

 The Science Behind Finasteride and Minoxidil